 The number of applications to an NEH grant program can vary widely year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com .

 Contact the NEH Office of Digital Humanities via e‑mail at firstname.lastname@example.org .
 Applicants wishing to speak to a staff member by telephone should provide in an e-mail message a telephone number and a preferred time to call.
-Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.
+Applicants who are deaf or hard of hearing can contact NEH via Federal Relay (TTY users) at 800-877-8399.